khtarnas/Anticipating_Novelty/README.md

 # Current Status:

+on Dec.
+28: Added a cluster on MongoDb, successfully connectd to it and added data.
+TODO: currently is creating a new collection rather than adding to a preexisting one.

 on Nov.
-28: Changed naming conventions to fit desired MVC structure.
-Added nested routing.

-on Nov.
 29: Created the foundation of the application with a working and connected front and backend.
 Started added style and other additions.
 Next step: just added the writing model.
 Create a way to add a new writing and to view it.
 AND/OR get hosting set up.

+on Nov.
+28: Changed naming conventions to fit desired MVC structure.
+Added nested routing.

 # Set-up Instructions: